Last remaining 5 acres of historic Bush Prairie Farm protected… forever

 Olympia—A small but historic and gopher-rich property east of the Olympia airport is now permanently conserved, protecting agricultural land and critical habitat for the Mazama pocket gopher, announced Capitol Land Trust today.
 The 5-acre Bush Prairie Farm, owned by Mark and Kathleen Clark, is preserved with a conservation easement the Clarks granted to Capitol Land Trust.

-“We are so grateful to the Capitol Land Trust and the National Resources Conservation Service for their work with us, in achieving the goal of preserving soil for future generations. ” – Mark and Kathleen Clark.
+“We are so grateful to the Capitol Land Trust and the Natural Resources Conservation Service for their work with us, in achieving the goal of preserving soil for future generations. ” – Mark and Kathleen Clark.

 Ten to fifteen thousand years ago, retreating glaciers formed an expanse of prairie and oak savannahs across the southern Puget Sound Region.
 Today only two percent of southern Puget Sound’s prairies and oak woodlands remain.
 Prairie plants and flowers sustained Native Americans for centuries.
 Home to many unique plants and animals, native prairies are among the most endangered habitats in North America, which makes saving each acre critical.